emirhanese/News-Category-Prediction/README.md

 # News Category Prediction
 This program takes news text or news article as input from user, then predicts its category, after that user can see the category of the news easily thanks to GUI.

-## Technolgies which has been used in this project:
+## Technologies which has been used in this project:
 *Scikit Learn
 *Pandas
 *Matplotlib